 - Invite your local network.
-Use email, Facebook, phone calls, in-person conversations, and Twitter to let people know about your event.
+Use email, social media, phone calls, and in-person conversations to let people know about your event.

 - Assign attendees a role during the event.
-(Example: bring snacks, napkins, veggie platter, be a greeter, make sure everyone has signed up, take some pictures, Tweet about the event, etc.)
+(Examples: bring snacks, napkins, veggie platter; be a greeter; make sure everyone has signed up; take some pictures; Tweet about the event)

 - Make sure attendees RSVP via Facebook event, registration page, etc.

 - Touch base with your host to go over logistics and make sure you have enough chairs, etc.

 - Call to confirm attendance the day before the event.

 - Confirmation process—call, email, text message, and tag your attendees via Facebook to remind them about the event

 - Use social media to promote the event and create excitement.
 Take pictures and short videos while you are preparing your materials and post them.